pixelpshr/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMSDK/README.md

 ```

 A separate augmented `C2SIM_SMX_LOX_v1.0.x_Command.xsd` is also provided.
 It includes some elements that are present in the
-messages sent by the current C2SIM Reference Server (v4.8.0.11), that are not present int he published schemas
+messages sent by the current C2SIM Reference Server (v4.8.0.11), that are not present in the published schemas
 (either in v1.0.0 or v1.0.1):
 * `SystemCommandBodyType` includes an additional element - `SessionStateCode`
 * `SystemCommandTypeCodeType` includes an additional `ResetScenario` enumeration